Webvelopers/CRUDGenerator/README.md

 composer require webvelopers/crudgenerator
 ```

-- Generate all files with a one line of commands for example a new Post model with API CRUD Controller.
+- Generate all files with a one line of commands for example: create a new Post model with API CRUD Controller.

 🔳 terminal/cmd